daniel-moya/daniel-moya/README.md

 ### About Me

-Hi, I'm a full stack software engineer with 4.5 years of experience using agile methodologies to collectively build and maintain stable and great quality software solutions.
+I’m a Systems engineer working as a remote full-stack software engineer with experience in agile environments to collectively build, enhance, and maintain stable software solutions (Monolith & Microservices) while keeping good code quality with code reviews and coverage on tests.
+I’m proficient in Javascript, React, NodeJS, Symphony and GCP.
+Experienced in financial, mobility, education, e-learning, and SaaS industry.

 📫 You can reach me on:
 - Email: danielmoya.dev@gmail.com